geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 * Click on one of the red points in the display, and GeoServer will report the detail records underneath the map area.
 * Shift-click to highlight a region within the map that you would like to zoom into.
 * Alter the `TIME=` parameter in the URL to a different date range, and you can filter to see only the records that satisfy the temporal constraint.
 * Click on the "Toggle options toolbar" icon in the upper-left corner of the preview window.
 The right-hand side of the screen will include a "Filter" text box.
 Enter `Who = 'Bierce'`, and press on the "play" icon.
 The display will now show only those points matching your filter criterion.
-This is a CQL filter, and you can make these very complex.
+This is a CQL filter, and you can make these however complex in order to satisfy queries.

 Generating Heatmaps:

 * To try out the DensityIterator, you can install the Heatmap SLD from the [GDELT tutorial](http://geomesa.org/2014/04/17/geomesa-gdelt-analysis/#heatmaps).
 * After configuring the SLD, in the URL, change `styles=` to be `styles=heatmap&amp;density=true`.
 Once you press &lt;Enter&gt;, the display will change to a density heat-map.
 (NB:  For this to work, you will have to first install the WPS module for GeoServer.
 See the official web site for a download.)